Water test kit: how and why we test for nutrient pollution - Earthwatch Europe

 Read our water pollution blog to learn more about the causes and effects of nutrient pollution on our waterways and wildlife.

-To measure nitrates and phosphates, samples of fresh water are added to the Kyoritsu tubes included in the test kit.
+To measure nitrates and phosphates, 1.5ml samples of fresh water are added to the small nutrient tubes included in the testing kit.
+These tubes contain a reagent inside them.
 After a few minutes, the samples will change colour depending on how much nitrogen or phosphorus is present.

 The higher the concentration of these nutrients in the water, measured in parts per million (ppm), the darker the colour.
 So the darker the colour, the higher the level of nutrient pollution.

-When citizen scientists measure the water quality, we also ask them to record some visual observations.
+When citizen scientists measure the water quality, we also ask them to record some visual observations alongside.
 This includes how the surrounding land is used, and any pollution sources or algae they see.

-They share their results on our FreshWater Watch site contributing to our global data map.
-This data is open and accessible to everyone, helping us all to fight for clean and healthy freshwater.
+They share their results on our FreshWater Watch platform contributing to our global data map.
+This data is open and accessible to everyone, helping us all to fight for clean and healthy fresh water.

 What about measuring other types of pollution?

-Bacteria are single-celled organisms found everywhere including in lakes, rivers, and streams.
+Bacteria are single-celled organisms found everywhere including in rivers, streams, lakes and ponds.
 Most of these bacteria are harmless.
 However, certain bacteria have the potential to cause sickness and disease in humans and wildlife.

 Both coliforms and disease-causing bacteria live in water.
 But unlike coliforms, disease-causing bacteria usually don’t survive long outside the body of animals.
 This means testing for disease-causing bacteria is difficult.

 So testing for other chemicals is useful to get a better idea of where the E.coli in that waterbody comes from, and what else might be polluting the water.
-Testing for other chemicals involves complicated methods and equipment.
+However, testing accurately for other chemicals involves complicated methods and equipment.

 How we are testing for other chemicals

-As part of the September Great UK WaterBlitz, we are partnering with Imperial College London and community groups to do some testing for other chemicals.
-Lab scientists will analyse water samples using liquid chromatography–tandem mass spectrometry.
+As part of the Autumn Great UK WaterBlitz in September 2025, we partnered with Imperial College London and community groups to do some additional testing for other chemicals.
+Lab scientists analysed water samples using liquid chromatography–tandem mass spectrometry.

 This method separates molecules in a liquid sample and calculates the weight of different components and their quantities.
 It can provide a “fingerprint” of a water sample; showing the presence and amounts of hundreds of chemicals.